Miljankg/ValueWrapper/README.md

 DoSomething(someId, someId);
 DoSomething(someId, someValue);
 ```
 This may not seem like a big issue in an example like this.
-The problem may be discovered during the code review or during test execution.
+The problem may be discovered during the code review or test execution.
 However, in a normal, commercial project, following this practice will result in a lot of wrong invocations, that are not discovered at all, or discovered very late, in production, and the feedback loop can be very long.

-Normally, in order to address this problem, we usually opt for creating our own types when needed.
-This can be done for the <samp>someId</samp> from the example, but also for any other value that can be classified under a certain type.
+Normally, to address this problem, we usually opt for creating our types when needed.
+This can be done for the `someId` from the example, but also for any other value that can be classified under a certain type.
 This depends on the situation.
 Then the situation from above looks like this:

 ```csharp
 int someValue = 98;